The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Spectral fits

 \subsection{The method}

 We follow the self-consistent soft-state spectral modeling developed by \citet{Zdziarski25a}.
-The main new feature of this method is the use of convolution for both calculating the spectrum from Comptonization of the disk emission and calculating the reflection spectrum from the former spectrum irradiating the disk.
-This avoids the assumption of the incident spectra being power laws with either exponential or thermal-Compton cutoffs, inherent when {\tt relxill} or {\tt relxillCp} models \citep{GK10, Garcia18, Dauser16} are used.
+The main new feature of this method is the use of convolution for both calculating the spectrum of Comptonized disk emission and the reflection spectrum from the former spectrum irradiating the disk.
+This avoids the assumption that the incident spectra are power laws with either exponential or thermal Compton cutoffs, inherent in either {\tt relxill} or {\tt relxillCp} models \citep{GK10, Garcia18, Dauser16}.

 For Comptonization, we use a convolution version of the {\tt compps} model of \citet{PS96}, {\tt comppsc}\footnote{\url{https://github.com/mitsza/compps_conv}}.
 The reflection spectrum of the emission incident on the disk is modeled by the convolution model {\tt xilconv} \citep{Kolehmainen11, Garcia13, MZ95}, in which the reflection strength, ${\cal R}$, is defined as a fraction with respect to the case with an isotropic source above a slab (${\cal R}=1$).
 The reflected spectrum is then relativistically broadened using {\tt relconv} \citep{Dauser10}.
 The values of the inclination and the spin are linked between the disk and reflection models.
 Comptonization is characterized by the electron temperature in energy units, $kT_{\rm e}$, and the Thomson optical depth, $\tau_{\rm T}$.
-However, we use the Compton parameter defined as $y\equiv 4 \tau_{\rm T} kT_{\rm e}/m_{\rm e}c^2$ in our fits instead of $\tau_{\rm T}$.
 As found by \citet{Zdziarski25a}, the differences in the main fitted parameters between the slab and spherical geometries of {\tt comppsc} are small, and we thus use the latter using the (fast) option {\tt geom=0}.

-As found for Cyg X-1 \citep{Zdziarski24b} and GX 339--4 \citep{Zdziarski25a}, high-energy tails in the soft state require the presence of nonthermal tails beyond the Maxwellian electron distribution of the Comptonizing plasma.
-The tail used in {\tt comppsc} is a power law in the electron momentum, and it is given by $(\gamma\beta)^{-p}$ (where $\beta$ is the dimensionless electron velocity) from $\gamma_{\rm min}$, at which the normalizations of the Maxwellian and of the power law are equal, up to $\gamma_{\rm max}$.
+High-energy tails in the soft state, when modeled by Comptonization, require the presence of nonthermal tails beyond the Maxwellian electron distribution, in particular in Cyg X-1 \citep{Zdziarski24b} and GX 339--4 \citep{Zdziarski25a}.
+The tail used in {\tt comppsc} is a power law in the electron momentum, i.e., $(\gamma\beta)^{-p}$ (where $\beta$ is the dimensionless electron velocity) from $\gamma_{\rm min}$, at which the normalizations of the Maxwellian and of the power law are equal, up to $\gamma_{\rm max}$.
 In our fits, we obtain relatively large values of $p$, for which the fits are independent of $\gamma_{\rm max}$, which we thus set equal to 100.